CSP USMLE Step 1 Policy

 - Begin Doctoring 3 during Deferral Period

-- Deferred Clerkship to be placed in 4th year schedule by the SOM manager of clinical curriculum (subject to clerkship availability following the 2020 lottery)
+- Deferred clerkship to be placed in 4th year schedule at the discretion of the School of Medicine manager of clinical curriculum, subject to clerkship availability following the 2022 lottery

 - A new clerkship schedule will be generated by the clinical curriculum manager